10 Best Things To Do in Naples

 Naples' most famous pizzerias

 You'll be lucky to find a table at L'Antica Pizzeria da Michele, the most popular and the setting for films such as 'Come, Pray, Love', but you'll also taste the best pizzas of your life at Gino Sorbillo, Napoli in Bocca, Pizzeria Sorbillo or Di Matteo.
-A Neapolitan street food gastro trail will help you discover the best places to enjoy these flavours.
+A gastro route through Neapolitan street food will help you get to know the best places to enjoy these flavours.

 6. Visit the Castel Nuovo (Maschio Angioino)